GDPR and AI tools: it's easier than you think to break the rules

 Give people an alternative.
 Explain why the rule exists.
 Make it easy to do the right thing.

-GDPR Articles 28 and 5 are not administrative requirements to interpret away.
+GDPR Articles 28 and 5 are not administrative requirements to wave away.
 They exist to protect the people whose data you handle.
-Personal accounts breach Article 28.
-Always.
+Personal AI accounts make it hard, and often impossible, to meet Article 28 when personal data is processed for work without an agreement between the provider and your organisation.
 And even with an agreement in place, the minimisation requirement remains.

 Would you like to see how AmpliFlow helps structure an AI policy and manage which tools are used in your organisation?
 Book a walkthrough.